Users of Chrome on Windows, check that you have at least version 134.0.6998.177 to block this bug.

 Google’s release notes say, in its traditionally ambiguous language, that the company “is aware of reports that an exploit for CVE-2025-2783 exists in the wild,” but researchers at Russian anti-virus outfit Kaspersky claim to have recovered samples of a working exploit from a phishing site with a link that pretends to be a Russian economic think-tank.

-, while the imposter site is the believably similar [nameoforg].info
+(The URL of the real site is [nameoforg].ru, while the imposter site is the believably similar [nameoforg].info.)

-According to the researchers, the bogus site was promoted via email invitations to a well-known annual conference put on by [nameoforg]
+According to the researchers, the bogus site was promoted via email invitations to a well-known annual conference put on by [nameoforg].

 Note.
 Although Firefox isn’t based on Google’s Chromium engine, Mozilla developers reviewed their own code and found a very similar bug in Firefox, which they promptly updated, too.
 If you have Firefox in any form (the regular version or one of the business-oriented Extended Support Releases), be sure to patch promptly.